A landscape of contact manifolds via rational SFT: Introduction

 \begin{remark} The same embedding question is studied independently by Ganatra and Siegel \cite{LC}, where more general normal crossing divisors in $\CP^n$ are studied.
 The planarity for exact domains mentioned above is equivalent to $\G\langle p \rangle$ in \cite{LC}.
-The authors of \cite{LC} also consider holomorphic curves with local tangent constraints to define functors $\G\langle T^m p \rangle$ on $\cont_*$, which is briefly explained in \S \ref{ss:genralized} in our context.
+The authors of \cite{LC} also consider holomorphic curves with local tangent constraints to define functors $\G\langle T^m p \rangle$ on $\cont_*$.
 In view of the local tangent constraints, one can define an analogous order of uniruledness with local tangent conditions, the well-definedness and functorial property of such invariants follows from the same argument of \cite{mclean2014symplectic}.
 Such functor can also serve as an embedding obstruction as $\U$ in Theorem \ref{thm:unirle}.
 It is an interesting question on whether those geometric invariants are the same as the algebraic invariants (defined via RSFT in \cite{LC}), which is the case for Theorem \ref{thm:unirle}. \end{remark}

 In view of \eqref{RSFT3} of Theorem \ref{thm:RSFT}, one can also consider affine varieties with uniruled compactification, in particular those affine varieties with Fano hypersurfaces as compactification.
 In general, we have the following.